PROGRAMME SYLLABUS Preliminary, not confirmed

 Knowledge and understanding

-9. demonstrate knowledge within the field of digital media design and the production of visual content for new media platforms
+9. demonstrate knowledge within the field of media design and the creation of visual content for digital media platforms

-10. demonstrate knowledge of different internet-based applications as well as standards regarding user experience design and interactivity
+10. demonstrate knowledge of different internet-based applications and standards within the design of user experiences and interactivity

 Competence and skills

-11. demonstrate an ability to produce visual expressions for both new and traditional media following a structured design process
+11. demonstrate an ability to realise visual expressions for both digital and traditional media through a structured design process

-12. demonstrate an ability to develop internet-based products and services with a user-oriented focus
+12. demonstrate an ability to develop internet-based products and services with a focus on the user experience

 Judgement and approach

-13. analyse and reflect on visual expressions in regard to intended target audiences, brand identities, aesthetic genres and design processes
+13. be able to analyse and reflect on visual expressions with regard to target audiences, brand identities, aesthetic genres and design processes

-14. analyse and reflect on the functionality and development process of internet-based applications as well as the user’s role and experience of these applications
+14. be able to analyse and reflect on functionality and development processes as well as the user’s role and experience of internet-based applications

 Contents